 I believe that there are four major factors that have caused, and continue to cause, an immense amount of puzzlement about the Temple prophecy, leading in turn to some wild and hopeless speculation and contorted end-time exegesis.
 One is a simple lack of historical knowledge, and a proclivity to imagine that everything Jesus ever prophesied was intended for ‘me and my generation’, (this is just a general observation, but I personally was guilty at one time of reading the Bible like this); I extensively quote from Ralph Woodrow’s ‘Great Prophecies Of The Bible’, as he fleshes out the historical detail without which any fulfilled prophecy will remain just a skeleton.
 The second is a lack of attention to detail when dealing with the actual initial comments of Jesus; I will cover that as I go through the study.
 The third is the confusion between the end of the Temple, and the end of the world, both translated as ‘end’ in English, whereas in the Greek Jesus is using two different words, telos and synteleia, in respect of each different matter.
 The fourth, and perhaps the most significant, is a poor comprehension of The Book Of Daniel.
 As I have already done extensive studies of Daniel which I advise readers to read before all else, since I view them as the bedrock of Bible prophecy, I will be succinct here.
 The Church has interpreted Daniel’s 69th/70th week as ending sometime around Christ’s crucifixion; I have read a few of these studies in the past, and they all smack of bodgery to me, a desperate attempt to force dates to fit according to certain pre-conceived notions.
 My own understanding of Daniel’s prophecy of the 70 weeks on Israel and Jerusalem is that the final week was the Roman war on Judea, starting in AD67 and concluding in AD73.
 The climactic 70th week of Daniel is a description of Rome laying total waste to Judea, including the troops of Titus coming into Jerusalem and ending the temple sacrifice system and destroying the temple.

 26 After the sixty-two weeks, an anointed one (the Church in Jerusalem; this Church was divinely tasked to witness to Israel during their 40 year grace period) shall be cut off (leaves Jerusalem) and shall have nothing (leaving not one single Christian behind), and the (Roman) troops of the prince who is to come (General Titus, later to become Emperor) shall destroy the city and the sanctuary.
 Its end shall come with a flood, (flood means an overwhelming force, in this case, fire) and to the end there shall be war (war against Judea lasted to AD73).
 Desolations are decreed (general destruction of Judea).
-27 He shall confirm a strong covenant with many for one week, (enforce the penalty of Mosaic Law) and for half of the week he shall make sacrifice and offering cease (temple destroyed in AD70, the midpoint of the week); and in their place shall be an abomination that desolates (Roman ensign – the eagle, a symbol of Zeus/Jupiter), and that determined shall be poured upon the desolate (remaining Jews sold into slavery abroad).
+27 He shall confirm a strong covenant with many for one week, (enforce the penalty of Mosaic Law) and for half of the week he shall make sacrifice and offering cease (temple destroyed in AD70, the midpoint of the week); and in their place shall be an abomination that desolates (Roman ensign – the eagle, a symbol of Zeus/Jupiter), and that determined shall be poured upon the desolate (see this study – link).

 So it is very important to be clear that the destruction of the Temple was prophesied by Daniel to occur in the last of the 70 weeks, and Jesus confirms that he himself is recapitulating the Prophecy, as he refers to the Book Of Daniel and the Abomination in Matthew 24:15, just so that we are left in absolutely no doubt.